practice area bg MOBILE practice area bg scaled

 • Disagreements Over Repair Scope: You and the insurance company may disagree on the extent of the repairs needed to stabilize your property.

-How a Lawyer Can Help:
+How a Sinkhole Insurance Claim Lawyer Can Help

 Protecting Your Rights After Sinkhole Damage

 Dealing with sinkhole damage can be stressful and complicated, especially when insurance companies try to deny or limit your claim.
-Hiring a knowledgeable Florida sinkhole insurance lawyer can make all the difference in ensuring that your claim is handled properly and that you receive the compensation necessary to repair your home.
+Hiring a knowledgeable Florida sinkhole insurance lawyer can make all the difference in ensuring that your claim is handled correctly and that you receive the compensation necessary to repair your home.